-In East Asia and South-East Asia, you might find several kinds of traditional salad with bean sprouts in them, either they are raw or cooked.
+In East Asia and South-East Asia, you might find several kinds of traditional salads with bean sprouts in them, either they are raw or cooked.
 In Thailand, people sometimes eat pho with raw bean sprouts.

 People love the taste of raw bean sprouts because they are crunchy and have a unique fresh bitter taste that may elevate the flavor of the dish.

 The raw bean sprouts themselves are okay.
 However, bear in mind that bean sprouts grow in a hot and humid environment, which is an ideal place for bacteria to live.
 Studies found that bean sprouts are one of the most effective places for bacteria to grow.